 I contribute to learning and teaching activities across the Schools programmes including:

-- CVA121 – The Legal and Economic Context of the Built Environment
+- CVA121 – Principles of Law and Economics for the Built Environment

-- CVB063 – Transport Research Methods and Digital Skills
+- CVB120 – Research Methods and Digital Skills

 - CAVIAR – Connected and Autonomous Vehicle Infrastructue Readiness Appraisal

-Craig joined Loughborough University as a lecturer in the school of Architecture, Building, and Civil Engineering in January 2018.
-He had previously been employed as a research fellow at the University of Aberdeen (2013-2014), Trinity College Dublin (2014-2015) and the University of Leeds (2015-2018).
-Craig has a background in economics and geography, gaining qualifications from Stirling University (BA(hons) Economics 2007), the University of Edinburgh (MSc Ecological Economics 2008), and the University of Aberdeen (PhD Human Geography 2013).
+I had previously been employed as a research fellow at the University of Aberdeen (2013-2014), Trinity College Dublin (2014-2015), and the University of Leeds (2015-2018).
+I have a background in economics and geography, gaining qualifications from Stirling University (BA (hons) Economics 2007), the University of Edinburgh (MSc Ecological Economics 2008), and the University of Aberdeen (PhD Human Geography 2013).

 My research and enterprise activities are conducted with a range of academic and stakeholder partners, including:

 - Office of Low Emission Vehicles